 Those attending the festival could get a drink at small beer stands.
 These beer stands were constantly growing in number, and in 1896 the stands were replaced with the first beer tents.
 And today, the festival serves some 7 million liters of beer, and don’t forget all those brats and pretzels.
 You still have until Oct.
 3 to get to Munich and take part in the world’s largest beer festival.

-The largest Oktoberfest celebration in the US, Oktoberfest Zinzinnati (in Cincinnati), already took place Sept 16-18, but here’s a few celebrations you still have time to check out (if you’re not flying to Germany in the next week).
+The largest Oktoberfest celebration in the US, Oktoberfest Zinzinnati (in Cincinnati), Sept.
+15-17, but here’s a few celebrations you still have time to check out (if you’re not flying to Germany in the next week).

 Reading Liederkranz Oktoberfest – Reading, PA